pyrrhamide/mission-website/content/en/post/2021-04-26-further-modifications-volume-2/index.md

 <center><i>What my project page looks like now</i></center>

+[^2]: I have a feeling that a `_redirects` file would have spared me from this ordeal.

-### New callout bloc
+### New callout block
 There is one final change that deserves its own section.

-I caved in, I created my own callout note and changed the default ones a little bit.
+I caved in, I created a callout note and changed the default ones a little bit.
 Me from a week ago is rolling her eyes.

 ![](https://media.giphy.com/media/l0HlUNj5BRuYDLxFm/giphy.gif)

 I would not know how to explain my process.
-What I can say is that I cross-examined [Alison Hill's](https://github.com/pyrrhamide/apreshill/blob/784d739f78c785417268c8351333ed131fe75677/assets/scss/custom.scss#L140) and [Isabella Benabaye's](https://github.com/isabellabenabaye/isabella-b.com/blob/e576b13bf25d5ddee711edc4adca9c353f0734d0/assets/scss/custom.scss#L487) `custom.scss` files with the callout template, and I ended up with my simple and green callout that you can find in `_callouts-custom.scss` rather than `custom.scss`!
+What I can say is that I cross-examined [Alison Hill's](https://github.com/pyrrhamide/apreshill/blob/784d739f78c785417268c8351333ed131fe75677/assets/scss/custom.scss#L140) and [Isabella Benabaye's](https://github.com/isabellabenabaye/isabella-b.com/blob/e576b13bf25d5ddee711edc4adca9c353f0734d0/assets/scss/custom.scss#L487) `custom.scss` files with the [callout template](https://github.com/pyrrhamide/mission-website/blob/eafdeadc9d05e4bb1b9a0faa4771fef248dda47d/themes/github.com/wowchemy/wowchemy-hugo-modules/wowchemy/assets/scss/wowchemy/elements/_callout.scss), and I ended up with my simple and green callout that you can find in `_callouts-custom.scss` rather than `custom.scss`!

 Here is the final result:
 ```html